 The Pictish language has failed to survive to the present day.
 Few clues have been left behind as to this ancient language, apart from a few Pictish inscriptions.
 They probably acquired their alphabet from the Dalraida Scots.
 Their mysterious artwork was particularly distinctive, the symbolism of which remains undeciphered by archaeologists, its meanings shrouded in the mists of time.

-A number of conflicting theories have been advanced regarding the Pictish language:-
+Several conflicting theories have been advanced regarding the Pictish language:-

 (i) Pictish was an Insular Celtic language allied to the P-Celtic (Brythonic) languages (similar to Welsh, Cornish, Cumbric, and Breton)